 I do not like my feet - should I be worried about getting a spa pedicure?

-You may be surprised just how people have this concern, but there is really nothing to worry about.
+You may be surprised just how many people have this concern, but there is really nothing to worry about.
 Therapists are used to treating feet of all shapes, sizes and conditions and very few people actually consider their feet to be attractive.
 Besides, a pedicure treatment is ideal for making sure that your feet look as beautiful as possible!

-IMPORTANT: Those with a fungal skin or nail condition should inform their chosen venue ahead of their pamper day or spa break to avoid potential disappointment.
+IMPORTANT: Those with a fungal skin or nail condition should inform their chosen venue ahead of their spa day or spa break to avoid potential disappointment.
 Some spas will refuse to give pedicures to clients with those conditions, for hygiene and/or health and safety reasons.